 Presbyterians don’t do saints.
 When I was in college, George Herbert’s poem, To All Angels and Saints, expressed my thoughts perfectly.
 I could admire the saints, but to venerate them, to turn to them in prayer, was to risk idolatry.
 I couldn’t go there.

-And yet it wasn’t many years later that I went there.
+Yet it wasn’t many years later that I went there.
 Reading the Commonitory of St. Vincent of Lerins led me to accept the veneration of the saints.

 But I didn’t just love them for God’s sake.
 As I got to know them, I came to love them for themselves.
 The saints are like this most wonderful extended family.
 Some of them are staid and formal, some are silly.
 Some care a great deal about certain issues or certain people are places.
-Some have broader interests.
+Others have broader interests.
 In this life, some were rich and some were poor, some were important and some were insignificant.
 Some lived peaceful, quiet lives, and some were wild and fierce.
-And yet in all of them, in all their infinite variety and beauty, you see God’s love.
+Yet in all of them, in all their infinite variety and beauty, you see God’s love.

-A Saint Close at HandTroparion to St. John of Shanghai and San Francisco
+Kontakion to St. John of Shanghai and San Francisco

 Upon the Annunciation and Passion: One of my very favorite poems by John Donne is a reflection on the liturgical calendar.